 And because a Bachelor’s degree followed by a MBA left me with six-figure debt that I’m trying to finish paying off (but honestly, at 2.5% I really am in no big hurry to pay it off right now, but I don’t want it to hang around forever, y’know).

 And because I like to travel…a lot (if you’ve followed me on Instagram or Twitter then you know that I spend most of my income on travel).

 Oh, and because I hate working in a cubicle (my last cubicle job was working as a financial analyst and before that several years as an accountant…yuck).

-Honestly, I could give you a million reasons why SEO is better than working a “regular” job, but I’ll stop here.
+Honestly, I could give you a million reasons why SEO and online businesses in general are better than working a “regular” job, but I’ll stop here.